How to Become a Police Officer – In 9 Easy Steps

 Another aspect of your background check is your credit score, which gives the employer an idea of potential problems like gambling debts and your responsibility level.

-The idea is police administration is going to dig deep into your business and history.
+The idea is that police administration is going to dig deep into your business and history.

 Senior-level officers advise candidates to never omit anything from the background packet because they will be eliminated from the program when it appears.